SharinaS/Cloud-Engineering-Fundamentals/elb.md

 Solution: Identify where the application is failing - Web Server layer or the Database Server layer.
 Scale it up or out, where possible.

+# Connection Draining

+To ensure that a Classic Load Balancer stops sending requests to instances that are de-registering or unhealthy while keeping the existing connections open, use connection draining.
+This enables the load balancer to complete in-flight requests made to instances that are de-registering or unhealthy.
+Hence, configuring Connection Draining is the correct answer.

+When you enable connection draining, you can specify a maximum time for the load balancer to keep connections alive before reporting the instance as de-registered.
+The maximum timeout value can be set between 1 and 3,600 seconds (the default is 300 seconds).
+When the maximum time limit is reached, the load balancer forcibly closes connections to the de-registering instance.

 # X Forwarded For Header